Truth-In-Savings

 2. If the account is blocked, written receipt must be filed with the court including an agreement with the Credit Union that the money in the account, including any earnings thereon, shall not be withdrawn except upon court order

 PART II.
 TERMS AND CONDITIONS OF ACCOUNTS A) DISCLOSURE FOR CHECK CLEARING POLICIES, AVAILABILITY OF FUNDS AND COLLECTION OF ITEMS The Credit Union’s Funds Availability Policy complies with Federal Reserve Board, Regulation CC, Availability of Funds.
-1) Same day availability Generally, the Credit Union makes the following types of deposits made in person or through Electronic Funds Transfer (EFT) available on the same day of deposit: a Cash; all Electronic Funds Transfer (EFT) items excluding deposits made through Quorum’s Online and Mobile Banking External Transfers service; Cashier’s checks, Certified checks, Sponsor-related Corporation Payroll checks, Federal, State, and Generally, the Credit Union makes the following types of deposits made in person or through Electronic Funds Transfer (EFT) available on the same day of deposit: 2.
+1) Same day availability Generally, the Credit Union makes the following types of deposits made in person or through Electronic Funds Transfer (EFT) available on the same day of deposit: Cash; all Electronic Funds Transfer (EFT) items excluding deposits made through Quorum’s Online and Mobile Banking External Transfers service; Cashier’s checks, Certified checks, Sponsor-related Corporation Payroll checks, Federal, State, and Generally, the Credit Union makes the following types of deposits made in person or through Electronic Funds Transfer (EFT) available on the same day of deposit: 2.
 Deposits made using an ATM or through the Mobile Banking Service For accounts opened more than 30 days, cash deposits at a non-Quorum ATM, and all check deposits made at any ATM (Automatic Teller Machine) or through the Mobile Banking Service may have the first $2,500 made available on the day of deposit Amounts greater than $2,500 may be made available on the second Business Day following the day of deposit All funds from cash deposits at a Quorum-owned ATM will be immediately available 3.
 Checks Drawn on Another Financial Institution Checks cashed by Credit Union members drawn on another bank may have the availability withheld of a corresponding amount of funds that are already in the member’s account Those funds will be available at the time funds from the check the Credit Union cashed would have been available if deposited 4.
 Deposits (transfers) made using Quorum’s Online and Mobile Banking External Transfers service Deposits made using Quorum’s Online and Mobile Banking External Transfers service may have the first $2,500 made available on the same day of deposit For Deposits greater than $2,500, funds in excess of $2,500 may be made available on the third Business Day following the day of deposit 5.
 Member Liability for Deposited Items Even after the Credit Union has made funds available and those funds have been withdrawn, the member is responsible for deposited checks that are returned unpaid and for any other problems involving the deposit 6.
-Longer Delays May Apply Funds deposited by check may be delayed for a longer period under the following circumstances: a The account is considered a New Membership account (see Special Rules for New Members) b The Credit Union believes a deposited check will not be paid c The check is being re-deposited after being returned unpaid d The account has been overdrawn six (6) or more separate or consecutive Business Days within six (6) months e Checks deposited total more than $5,525 on any one day f The funds were deposited at a Quorum Federal Credit Union ATM, on a non-Business Day These items will not be processed until the next Business Day g An emergency condition exists h Mobile deposits total more than $2,500 on any one day The Credit Union will notify the member by mail or e-mail if there is a delay in the ability to withdraw funds for any of these reasons, and when the funds will be available Funds associated with letters b through d above will generally be available on the 7th, business day Funds associated with letters e and g above will generally be available on the 5th or 11th day respectively for all checks 7.
-Special Rules for New Members a In some cases the Credit Union will accept initial funding of an account(s) by Electronic Funds Transfer (EFT) and/or credit/ debit card The Credit Union will collect these funds by originating the debit transaction through a third-party service provider Upon receipt, these funds will be made available b For the first thirty (30) calendar days after a new membership account has been funded, the policy for same-day availability may not apply; the following rules do apply:
+Longer Delays May Apply Funds deposited by check may be delayed for a longer period under the following circumstances: a.
+The account is considered a New Membership account (see Special Rules for New Members) b.
+The Credit Union believes a deposited check will not be paid c.
+The check is being re-deposited after being returned unpaid d.
+The account has been overdrawn six (6) or more separate or consecutive Business Days within six (6) months e.
+Checks deposited exceeding the large dollar deposit amount (as determined by Regulation CC) on any one day. f.
+The funds were deposited at a Quorum Federal Credit Union ATM, on a non-Business Day These items will not be processed until the next Business Day g.
+An emergency condition exists h Mobile deposits total more than $2,500 on any one day The Credit Union will notify the member by mail or e-mail if there is a delay in the ability to withdraw funds for any of these reasons, and when the funds will be available Funds associated with letters b through d above will generally be available on the 7th, business day Funds associated with letters e and g above will generally be available on the 5th or 11th day respectively for all checks 7.
+Special Rules for New Members a.
+In some cases the Credit Union will accept initial funding of an account(s) by Electronic Funds Transfer (EFT) and/or credit/ debit card The Credit Union will collect these funds by originating the debit transaction through a third-party service provider Upon receipt, these funds will be made available b.
+For the first thirty (30) calendar days after a new membership account has been funded, the policy for same-day availability may not apply; the following rules do apply:

 • All cash and the following first endorsed checks that are made in person to a Credit Union employee: Cashier’s checks, Certified checks, Sponsor-related Corporation Payroll checks, Federal, State, and Local Government checks, Official Bank checks, Postal Money Orders, Traveler’s Cheques and checks drawn on the Credit Union are available on the day of deposit